-By allowing yourself to recognize that you don’t enjoy running or other conventional cardio methods, you can find an alternative to running that works for you.
+By allowing yourself to recognize that you don’t enjoy running or other conventional cardio methods, you can find something that works for you.
 Cardio doesn’t have to be too hard, too difficult, or not fun.
 It’s just about making little shifts in your perspective.

-Finding ways to do cardio for those who hate cardio.
+Finding ways to do cardio if you hate doing it.

 The best way to do more cardio is truly to start small.
 You don’t need to start training for a marathon today.
 If that doesn’t sound like fun for you, it shouldn’t even be one of your goals.

-You can, however, find one room that needs vacuuming in your home and spend a few minutes cleaning.
+You can, however, find one room that needs vacuuming in your home and spend a few minutes cleaning it.
 If cleaning is the last thing that you want to do, then give yourself ten minutes to do a solid stretching routine.

 Using WeStretch as cardio.

 When the idea of a gym sends shivers down your spine, you have exercise options right at home.
-Setting some time aside for stretching will reset both your mind and body, while improving your overall fitness.
+Setting some time aside for stretching will reset both your mind and body.

 The beauty of using WeStretch as cardio is that there is an option for everyone.
 Since everybody is different, their levels of fitness and what they deem cardio will be different too.
 WeStretch will get you moving, regardless of which routine you choose.

-While the fundamental stretching routine is a great place to start moving if you’re not used to exercise, there are 3 types of routines that are a great from of cardio for people who hate cardio!
+While the fundamental stretching routine is a great place to start moving if you’re not used to exercising, there are 3 types of routines that are great cardio for people who hate cardio!